 Description of Phenyl-Ether Analytical Column Used in HPLC

 The phenyl-ether HPLC column is an analytical column used in HPLC, they are based on ultra-pure silica gel for a thorough double-end-bonding process with a unique polarity-embedded modified bonded phase that is more selective than conventional phenyl columns.
-The presence of an ether bond enhances the Pi-Pi interaction with the conjugated compound, suitable for the separation of polar and aromatic mixtures, a phenyl column that matches the 100% water flow.
+The presence of an ether bond enhances the Pi-Pi interaction with the conjugated compound, suitable for the separation of polar and aromatic mixtures, phenyl HPLC analytical columns that match the 100% water flow.

 Phenyl-Ether HPLC Columns Characteristics